-IMPORTANT: We urge you to fill out your warranty registration card within fourteen (14) days of date of purchase.
-You can also register your warranty on the internet at www.ghpgroupinc.com.
-Complete the entire serial number.
+IMPORTANT: We urge you to fill out your warranty registration card within ten (10) days of date of purchase, complete with the entire serial number which can be found on the rating plate.
 Retain this portion of the card for your records.